Skip to content

 Telephone legal advice is available for preliminary information, advice and referrals.
 Advice is usually restricted to a client's basic legal rights and obligations about a particular situation.
 If the problem is too complex or too lengthy for a phone call, the client will be offered an appointment at a Commission office or referred to other sources of assistance.

-Country callers can use the Legal Help Line to contact the Adelaide office for the cost of a local call.
-For clients unable to attend an appointment in person, a telephone advice appointment can be booked and any relevant documents can be faxed to us with the assistance of a local Families SA Office.
+Country callers from within South Australia can use the Legal Help Line to contact the Adelaide office for the cost of a local call.
+For clients unable to attend an appointment in person, a telephone advice appointment can be booked and any relevant documents can be emailed or faxed to us.

 Free legal advice is available to any person on most legal matters.
 The role of the legal adviser is to identify the client's problem, to inform the client of their rights and obligations and to help them understand what course(s) of action can be taken.
-The adviser may also draft letters for clients and where appropriate, write letters on their behalf.
+The adviser may also draft letters for clients where appropriate.

 Examples of the areas on which we can offer advice are:

-The Adelaide office has specialist social security advisers who can provide help and advice about Centrelink matters.
+The Adelaide office has specialist legal advisers who can provide advice and assistance with some Centrelink matters.

 A family law and child support advice service to prisoners is available by telephone and interview.